- AdventHealth University

 How to Become a Military Chaplain

-Becoming a military chaplain can take several years, as it requires individuals to have a strong educational, theological, and military background.
+Becoming a military chaplain can take several years, as it requires a strong educational, theological, and military background.
 The following steps can help an individual prepare for a position as a chaplain in the military:

-The process of becoming a military chaplain begins when an individual devotes several years to their education.
+The process of becoming a military chaplain begins with several years of education.
 Individuals can earn a bachelor’s degree in any area, but common degrees are counseling, social work, biblical studies, or religious studies.

-Graduate degrees should focus specifically on religious studies, so prospective chaplains typically earn a master’s in spiritual care, divinity, theology, or a related field.
+Graduate degrees should focus specifically on religious studies, so prospective chaplains typically earn a Master of Science in Spiritual Care, divinity, theology, or a related field.
 Courses help graduate students better understand topics such as ethics, philosophy, spirituality, and world religions.

 Studying ethics in graduate school can help chaplains develop the knowledge they need to talk with military personnel about ethical dilemmas they may have regarding warfare.
 World religions is another essential subject area since chaplains work with military personnel from different religious and cultural backgrounds.
 In fact, the U.S. Army’s website explains that military chaplains should be open-minded and culturally aware since they are “spiritual leaders who reach out and provide spiritual guidance to anyone in need.”

-After earning an advanced degree, individuals who want to become chaplains in the military need to be endorsed and certified by a religious organization — such as a Jewish, Islamic, Buddhist, Catholic, Adventist, or other organization — that is recognized as a tax-exempt church by the Department of Defense.
+After earning an advanced degree, individuals who want to become chaplains in the military need to be endorsed and certified by a religious organization, such as a Christian, Jewish, Islamic, or Buddhist organization that is recognized by the Department of Defense.
 After working with an experienced chaplain, gaining enough credit hours, and earning the necessary credentials, individuals can become ordained ministers.

-After earning the degrees and credentials to offer spiritual care for military personnel, prospective chaplains need to become official members of the military.
-They attend boot camps for leadership and chaplaincy-specific training to become officers.
-Boot camps can vary from five weeks to three months depending on whether a chaplain is planning to work in the Air Force, Army, or Navy.
-Most programs require prospective chaplains to undergo physical conditioning as well as classroom training, and candidates must be between 21 and 42 years old.
+After earning the degrees and credentials required to provide spiritual care to military personnel, prospective chaplains must become official members of the military.
+They attend leadership and chaplaincy-specific boot camps to become officers.
+Boot camps can range from 5 weeks to 3 months, depending on whether a chaplain plans to work in the Air Force, Army, or Navy.
+Most programs require prospective chaplains to undergo physical conditioning and classroom training, and candidates must be between 21 and 42 years old.

 If an enlisted military member begins their career in the military and later decides to become a chaplain, they can earn a degree in spiritual care and become ordained while serving.
 The process of starting off as a member of the military and becoming a chaplain after serving for a number of years can be beneficial for a few reasons.